Portland Child Support Lawyers

 Yes, child support is mandatory in Oregon if you have a support order.
 Typically, orders are obtained through a divorce or custody case; however, you can also seek a support order through the Division of Child Support (DCS) as well.
 In most cases, paying support is mandatory until the child is 18 years old, but under certain circumstances the paying parent may be required to continue payment until the child is 21.

 The determination of child support will directly impact your finances and your child’s well-being.
-Make sure your interests are properly represented by a skilled team of attorneys.
+Make sure your interests are properly represented by a skilled team of Portland, OR child support attorneys.
 Levine Law Center stands ready to handle your child support matter to the fullest extent of our abilities, and we can provide the one-on-one support and guidance you deserve every step of the way.